quii/learn-go-with-tests/anti-patterns.md

 > Write a test, see it fail

-This is almost always a function of developers writing tests _after_ code is written and are probably chasing test coverage rather than a useful test suite.
+This is almost always a done by developers writing tests _after_ code is written and are probably chasing test coverage rather than a useful test suite.

 ## Useless assertions

-Ever worked on a system and you've broken a test and you see this?
+Ever worked on a system, and you've broken a test and you see this?

 > `false was not equal to true`